microclimate-dev2ops/microclimate-dev2ops.github.io/_documentations/troubleshooting.md

 ```

 For more information about valid Microclimate projects, see [Imported projects and supported project types](importedprojects).

-### Project does not build if you override the project type to Docker during the import
-The project might not build if you import a Node.js project and choose to override the project type to `docker` during the import.

-**Workaround:** Allow Microclimate to select the project type.

 ### High CPU usage
 When you are using Microclimate, your CPU usage might be higher than usual for prolonged periods.
 To see why this might be happening, issue the following command: